Loughton03/DISA-STIGs/README.md

 * Verifying the HKEY_LOCAL_MACHINE registry path exists.
 * Confirming the presence of the expected value.
-* Ensuring the value type is correct (e.g., DWORD).
 * Confirming the configured data matches the STIG requirement.

 Operational validation (Tenable re-scan):